 - 1. Provide evidence of a master's degree from a United States regionally accredited or equivalent post-secondary institution with a cumulative grade point average of at least 3.0 on a 4.0 scale for regular admission status.
 The cumulative grade point average is computed on the highest degree held at the time of application to the Edgewood College graduate program. - 2.
-To qualify for the superintendent license, supply evidence of eligibility to hold a teacher or pupil services license in Wisconsin and appropriate experience. - 3.
-Complete and submit application and application fee to the School of Graduate and Professional Studies. - 4.
-Request that official transcripts for all undergraduate and graduate academic credits received from any post-secondary institutions be sent directly to the School of Graduate and Professional Studies. - 5.
+Complete and submit application and application fee via the Graduate Application web page. - 3.
+Request that official transcripts for all undergraduate and graduate academic credits received from any post-secondary institutions be submitted via the Graduate Application web page. - 4.
 Provide two letters of recommendation.
 One of the letters must attest to the applicant's ability to be successful as a doctoral student.
-The second letter should give evidence of the applicant's ability to collaborate with colleagues and demonstrate strength in leadership. - 6.
-Submit a letter of intent including a brief statement of the reason for pursuing the doctoral degree in educational leadership, and a brief discussion about how the program can help the applicant reach personal and professional goals. - 7.
-Provide a resume or a curriculum vita that includes but is not limited to the areas listed below: - Education: Major(s), schools attended, degrees obtained and dates of attendance - Professional positions held
+The second letter should give evidence of the applicant's ability to collaborate with colleagues and demonstrate strength in leadership. - 5.
+Submit a letter of intent including a brief statement of the reason for pursuing the doctoral degree in educational leadership, and a brief discussion about how the program can help the applicant reach personal and professional goals.